IrfanParic/ress-frontend/README.md

 # RESSProject

 The Application is used to reserve a table at restaurant, club, bar, etc. This gives many benefits both to restaurants and consumers.
 It gives ability to reserve table at place without calling people that oversee reservations and without using social media.
-This repository is used to build front-end side of application.
-The front-end is built in Angular.
+This repository is used to build frontend side of application.
+The frontend is built in Angular.

 To install Angular on local system, following requirements are needed:\
 *Node.js* - since Angular requires  an active LTS or maintenance LTS version of Node.js.\
+Download and install NodeJS from: https://nodejs.org/en/download/ \
 *npm package manager* - Angular, the Angular CLI, and Angular applications depend on npm packages for many features and functions.
 To download and install npm packages, npm package manager is required.

  **Installation of Angular CLI**